espruino/BangleApps/apps/terminalclock/README.md

 # Terminal clock

 A clock displayed as a terminal cli.
-It can display the time, date, hrm, activity and steps
+It can display :
+- time
+- date
+- hrm
+- activity
+- steps